 Looking back, I’m sad I didn’t have time to be in the photo, but as simple as it looks this was not an easy shot!
 It would look so cool to have a subject in the photo with the long streams of car lights giving this photo movement.

 The technique here is a bit harder and you’ll need a DSLR and tripod.
-If you want to know more how I set up the photo you can read my technical advice here:
+If you want to know more about how I set up the photo you can read my technical advice here:

 Firstly, place the subject in the middle of the street for symmetry.
 Set up your tripod and use manual settings to set a longer shutter speed.
 The subject needs to stay completely still!
 Do it over and over again because blurring can easily occur here where we don’t want it.
 This picture can feel pretty rushed because you’re in the middle of a chaotic street so just do your best!